Westerdals/pro104-eksamen-gruppe11/README.md

 ## Prototype

 * An interactive mockup of our web design.
-* High-fidelity visual version of the app,that allows you to link between pages.
+* High-fidelity visual version of the app,that allows you to link between pages.<br/>
-* You would be able to see how the plan was that our app would work/look like before we build it up.
+* [Prototype](https://xd.adobe.com/view/d473a8d5-681e-4022-612c-0780508b4732-a242/?fullscreen) shows how the plan was that our app would work/look like before we build it up.

- //muligens vi han prototypen linket her også?

 <a name="logo"></a>